EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.light_deflection

 light_deflection function                                              ephem Description: Calculate the observer-centric direction of a planet, corrected for light deflection in the natural frame.
+Note: for the stellar case Q=P.